KevinCh28/petrehome/README.md

 * Users can view clickable posts, index page.
 * Users can view post's show page with pet information and add post to their favorites.
 * Users can create a post to rehome a pet.
+* Users can edit their post.

 ### User's Favorites
-* Users can view their favorited posts, clickable.
+* Users can view list of their favorited posts.
+* Users can add/remove post from favorites list.

+### Messages
+* Users can view and delete messages from other users.
+* Users can reply to recieved messages.

+### Filter Post
+* Users can search thru posts with filter options(breed, gender, age, dog/cat)

 ### Technologies Implemented
 * React, Redux for frontend.